gamestrafe/thedivision2/source/_pages/projects.md

 These occur in specific situations and give some very high rewards.

-### Hard Wired Protoype
+### Hard Wired Prototype

 Given after completing the Tidal Basin Stronghold for the first time.
-You have to find certain items which can be found on the final bosses of Grand Washington Hotel, Jefferson Trade Center, Federal Emergency Bunker, Lincoln Memorial, Air& Space Museum as well as Bank Headquarters.
+You have to find certain items which can be found on the final bosses of Grand Washington Hotel, Jefferson Trade Center, Federal Emergency Bunker, Lincoln Memorial, Air & Space Museum as well as Bank Headquarters.
+There is a chance they drop it, but doesn't mean they drop it every time, you may have to do it multiple times.

-Hard Wired M-component: 1
-Hard Wired C-component: 1
+Hard Wired M-component: 1 (Final boss of Grand Washington Hotel) Hard Wired C-component: 1 (Final boss in ?)
-Hard Wired B-component: 1
-Hard Wired G-component: 1
+Hard Wired B-component: 1 (Final boss of Federal Emergency Bunker) Hard Wired G-component: 1 (Final boss in ?)
-Hard Wired H-component: 1
-Hard Wired K-component: 1
+Hard Wired H-component: 1 (Final boss of Air & Space Museum) Hard Wired K-component: 1 (Final boss of Bank HQ)
 Hard Wired Tech: 10

 Rewards: